-The Salesforce MCP server implementation integrates Claude with Salesforce, enabling natural language interactions with your Salesforce data and metadata.
-This server allows Claude to query, modify, and manage your Salesforce objects and records using everyday language through the Model Context Protocol.
+The Salesforce MCP Server enables natural language interactions with your Salesforce data and metadata.
+It allows Claude to query, modify, and manage Salesforce objects and records using everyday language, providing an intuitive interface to your Salesforce environment.

 npm install -g @tsmztech/mcp-server-salesforce